Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 - The data folder – where all data used by Tangerine is saved
    - Archives
     - Client
-    - Couchdb - were the database is
+    - Couchdb - where the database is
      - Groups - where all groups are
 - The default content sets in content-sets

 # NGINX setup